 Having to live with a global pandemic these past almost two years has forced everyone to re-examine how and where work is completed.
 We’ve had to go that extra step and actually ask employees (rather than presume) what environment would help them be the most productive in their job.
 We’ve had to cross the line between a person’s personal needs and their work needs, and instead of saying in the interview ‘this is what you’re required to do, when and where’, we now ask in the interview, ‘what environment are you able to provide these deliverables?’
 In this article, let’s look at the good, the not so bad and the manageable side of being a remote worker.

-Many choose to be remote workers to improve how they look at their jobs in general.
-Sometimes just the trust demonstrated by an employer by putting a telework agreement in place, tells the employee that their employer trusts them to complete their work, without being monitored.
-Even this action can be a much-needed motivation boost.
+Forcing everyone to work remotely, especially last year, has helped us learn more about ourselves and what working environment we thrive in; doing so has also shown us what working environment we do not thrive in.
+This in itself is a great learning point and also shifts the relationship between employer and employee; just by asking what would help their employee get through their workday and by putting a telework agreement in place, tells the employee that their employer trusts them to complete their work, without being monitored.
+This alone can be a much-needed motivation boost.
 The remote worker may feel a sense of ownership and pride in their work knowing that they are in control, leading to a boost in productivity.
-Productivity can also result from the ability to work at a different schedule, taking advantage of more productive periods of the day rather than being in an office from 9 am to 5 pm trying to find that productivity.
+Productivity can also result from the ability to work at a flexible schedule, taking advantage of more productive periods of the day rather than being in an office from 9 to 5 and being ‘on’ all the time.
+More ‘points’ scored there!

-Some remote workers find they have a better sense of well-being with no commute to provide an extra source of stress, eating home-made lunches instead of office take-out and perhaps taking some of the old commute time and turning into a work-out or walk.
-That is not to mention the ability to have medical and other appointments during the day, if needed.
+Some remote workers find they have a better sense of well-being with no commute to provide an extra source of stress, eating home-made lunches instead of office take-out and perhaps taking some of the old commute time and turning it into a work-out or walk.
+Even more points!

 The Not So Bad